-There are three new vehicles and an older one in our parking lot: a Lexus CT200 hybrid, a MINI CooperS Countryman, a Ford F-150 supercab truck, and a Honda CRV.
-Once we started talking about our vehicle purchases we discovered that our DiSC priorities were obvious in our purchases and in how we made those buys.
+A few years ago we noticed there were four new vehicles in our parking lot: a Lexus CT200 hybrid, a MINI CooperS Countryman, a Ford F-150 SuperCab truck, and a Honda CRV.
+Once we started talking about our vehicle purchases, we discovered that our DiSC® priorities were obvious in our choices and in how we made those purchases.

 The D priority

-Yes, the Lexus was bought by Nancy, a D style.
+The Lexus was obviously bought by Nancy, a D style.
 She wanted status and results.
-She liked her current Lexus but wanted better mileage so she went directly to the dealership.
+She liked her current Lexus but wanted better mileage, so she went directly to the dealership.
 She asked the salesman about performance and luxury options.
 “I wanted to drive the car right away, so I drove off before learning how to work everything.”
 Yes, the D style can be impatient.
 “I couldn’t immediately get Sirius radio to work or get traffic reports.
 I need that.”
 So she called the dealer to get things working right.

 The i priority

 Shelly, our i style, bought the MINI Cooper.
 No run-of-the-mill car for her.
 She wanted a car that was sporty to drive, less common in her area, and that matched her energetic personality.
 Shelly’s salesperson knew to make her feel comfortable, treat her as though she was special, and move quickly through the buying process.
 After the purchase, her salesperson walked her through the car’s features including the music system.
-They got off-track talking about features and chatted about music.
+They got off track talking about features and chatted about music instead.
 The car Shelly liked didn’t have racing stripes, so she made sure those were added.

 The S priority

-Our S style, Tim, bought a Honda CRV, but not as recently.
+Our S style, Tim, bought a Honda CRV.
 He bought a vehicle knowing he was going to keep it for a long time.
 He wanted reliability and looked for safety features.
 He included his whole family in the purchase process.
 Tim didn’t want to negotiate on price; he was more comfortable deciding on a vehicle and buying at the posted price.
 No high-pressure sales technique for Tim; just leave him to talk with his family.
-He did want the sales rep to be available to answer questions, but otherwise give him space.
+He did want the sales rep to be available to answer questions but to otherwise give him space.
 Tim wanted his salesperson to be genuine, have a sense of humor, and not take himself too seriously.

 The C priority

-Kristeen is our C and she started looking at trucks at least five weeks ago.
+Kristeen is our C and she started looking at trucks weeks before she was ready to buy.
 Her first trip to a dealership was to look at just the front seats of trucks to determine what she liked best.
 The salesman who wanted to talk about leather versus fabric and other options turned her off.
 She wanted her specific questions answered and that was it.
-Only after she had read various websites and forums, considered all the option packages, selected the exact truck she wanted, and identified the only dealer in the area who had it, did she go in to make the purchase.
+Only after she had read various websites and forums, considered all the option packages, selected the exact truck she wanted, and identified the only dealer in the area who had it did she go in to make the purchase.
 She dismissed the offer to run through the controls with the declaration, “I’ll read the manual.”
 And, of course, she did.